N1 highway (Philippines): Leyte Island

 Past the San Juanico Bridge, N1 enters the province of Leyte at Tacloban, straddling near the eastern coast of Leyte Island.
 At the roundabout intersection with Naga-naga–Anibong Road, the highway traverses the southbound lane, bypassing the poblacion.
 It then enters Palo and turns southwest at the intersection with N686 (Tacloban–Baybay South Road / Government Center Road Network), where a monument to an unknown soldier is located.

-From this point, the road takes on the name Tacloban–Baybay South Road as it proceeds to the Palo poblacion.
-At its intersection with N70/AH26 (Palo–Santa Fe Road / San Salvador Street) at the vicinity of the Palo Cathedral, it then turns southeast to other towns at the eastern coast of Leyte.
-At Abuyog, it veers west and climbs the Leyte Cordillera mountain range.
-It enters Mahaplag, where the Tacloban–Baybay South Road diverges from the highway at the Mahaplag Triangle to continue toward the intersecting N70/AH26.
+From the Palo Junction, the road assumes the name Tacloban–Baybay South Road as it proceeds to the Palo poblacion.
+At its intersection with N70/AH26 (Palo–Santa Fe Road / San Salvador Street) and Pio Pedrosa Avenue at the vicinity of the Palo Cathedral, it then turns southeast to other towns at the eastern coast of Leyte.
+At Abuyog, it veers west, away from the poblacion, and climbs the Leyte Cordillera mountain range.

+N1 enters Mahaplag, where the Tacloban–Baybay South Road diverges from the highway at the Mahaplag Triangle to continue toward the intersecting N70/AH26.
 It enters Southern Leyte at Sogod, where Agas-Agas Bridge is located, and descends the mountain range.
 It then follows the eastern coastline of Sogod Bay and enters the towns of Libagon and Liloan.